maykar/plex_assistant/README.md

 #### In Home Assistant

-Finally, add the following automation to your Home Assistant configuration.yaml:
+Finally, add the following automation to your Home Assistant configuration.yaml, if you already have an `automation:` section in your config just copy and paste everything after `automation:` into that section:

 ```yaml
 automation: